The Hilton Honors American Express Surpass® Card offers complimentary Gold elite status that provides extra perks when you stay at Hilton properties

 If you want a Hilton credit card with elite benefits but don’t want to pay hundreds of dollars in annual fees, the Hilton Honors American Express Surpass Card is a thoughtful middle-ground alternative.

-Carrying this card will set you back just $95 per year after the first year, yet you’ll receive complimentary Hilton Gold elite status with it.
+Carrying this card will set you back just $95 per year, yet you’ll receive complimentary Hilton Gold elite status with it.
 Gold is in the middle of the three Hilton status levels and qualifies you for a complimentary continental breakfast on each morning of your stay.
 You’ll also get annual benefits like 10 Priority Pass airport lounge entries and a weekend night award when you spend $15,000 on your card in a calendar year.
+Although all certificates issued through 2022 can be used any night of the week (not limited to just weekends).

-The $95 annual fee starting at the second year and beyond looks even more reasonable when you consider the welcome bonus you can earn in the first year on the Hilton Amex Surpass card.
-Frequent flyer website The Points Guy values Hilton points at 0.6 cents apiece, so those 130,000 points are worth as much as $780 in travel.
+The $95 annual fee looks even more reasonable when you consider the welcome bonus you can earn in the first year on the Hilton Amex Surpass card.
+Frequent flyer website The Points Guy values Hilton points at 0.6 cents apiece, so those 180,000 points are worth as much as $1,080 in travel.

 The earning rate on this Hilton card is also solid.
 As a card member, you’ll earn 12 points for every dollar you spend on Hilton purchases; 6 points per dollar at U.S. restaurants, U.S. supermarkets and U.S. gas stations; and 3x points on other purchases.
 However, it’s important to keep in mind that Hilton points aren’t worth as much as many other types of hotel points, so you may be earning less than you think.